EMI-Group/evorl/README.md

 # Introduction

-EvoRL is a fully GPU-acclerated framework for Evolutionary Reinforcement Learning (EvoRL), which is implemented by JAX and provides end-to-end training pipelines, including following processes optimized on GPUs:
+EvoRL is a fully GPU-acclerated framework for Evolutionary Reinforcement Learning, which is implemented by JAX and provides end-to-end training pipelines, including following processes optimized on GPUs:

 * Reinforcement Learning (RL)
 * Evolutionary Computation (EC)